Upadacitinib: Pharmacokinetics

 After oral intake, upadacitinib reaches highest concentrations in the blood plasma after two to four hours.
 A fatty meal has no clinically relevant effect on its resorption.
 Steady-state conditions are reached after four days; accumulation is minimal.
 There is no significant first pass effect.
 When in the bloodstream, 52% of the substance are bound to plasma proteins.
 It is mainly metabolized by CYP3A4, and possibly to a minor extent by CYP2D6.
 The most important pathway consists of oxidation to a carboxylic acid and subsequent glucuronidation, yielding a metabolite called M4.
-However, 79% of the drug are circulating in form of upadacitinib itself, and only 13% as M4.
+However, 79% of the drug circulates in the form of upadacitinib itself, and only 13% as M4.
 Other metabolites are only present in small fractions.
 None are pharmacologically active.

 The drug is excreted mainly as the original substance, of which 38% are found in the feces and 24% in the urine.
 The mean terminal half-life is 9 to 14 hours.